lorrainescanlon/scramble-ed/README.md

 ## Deployment
-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+- The site was deployed to Heroku, the steps used were as follows:
-  - In the GitHub repository, navigate to the Settings tab.
-  - Under the General menu on the left side find the Code and Automation section and select Pages.
+  - Create and login to your heroku account.
-  - Under the Build and Deployment section to the right find Source, select 'Deploy from a branch' from the dropdown list.
+  - On your heroku dashboard, click the new button and 'create new app' from the dropdown menu.
-  - For Branch select 'main' from the dropdown list and click Save.
+  - Enter the name of the app 'scramble-ed', select region as 'Europe' and click the 'Create app' button
+  - On the app screen select the 'Settings' tab.
+  - Find the 'Config Vars' section and enter the following:
+  KEY :Port and VALUE: 8000
+  - Now find the 'Buildpacks' section and add the 'Python' and 'Node.js' buildpacks.
+They need to be added in order, Python first and the Node.js.
-  - The link to the deployed website will now be displayed at the top of the page.
+  - Scroll back to the top of this page and find the Deploy tab.
-  - The live link can be found here - https://lorrainescanlon.github.io/flag-quiz/
+  - On this page find 'Deployment method' and select 'GitHub'.
+  - In the 'Connect to Github' section enter the name of your repository and click 'Connect'.
+  - On the deploy page select your preferred deployment type I choose 'Enable Automatic Deploys'.
+  - The app will be built on your next push to github.
+  - Once created the app appears on your heroku dashboard.
+  - Click on app and your dashboard and 'Open app' from the app page.
+  - The app opens in a console loaded in a browser window.

 ## Credits
 The following is a list of resources that were used for this website.

 ### Media
-- The flag images used were all taken from Pixabay by user [OpenClipart-Vectors](https://pixabay.com/users/openclipart-vectors-30363/)
-- The Quiz image used was taken from Pixabay [Quiz Image](https://pixabay.com/vectors/quiz-tiles-letters-red-game-test-2058883/)
-- The background image used was taken from Pixabay and is by Checspec [Background Image](https://pixabay.com/illustrations/abc-alphabet-back-to-school-cartoon-5933479/)
+- ASCII art

 ### Code
+ - Template used was [Python Essentials Template](https://github.com/Code-Institute-Org/python-essentials-template) provided by the Code Institute
  - I used a Fisher-Yates Sorting Algorithm to shuffle array for round 1, I found the code snippet that I based mine on at the following link. https://www.freecodecamp.org/news/how-to-shuffle-an-array-of-items-using-javascript-or-typescript
  - I found the code snippet the following link to pick a random index from shortarray.